coredex-source/Noviq/ORGANIZATION.md

 ### Adding a new builtin function:
 1. Create `src/runtime/builtins/myfunction.rs`
-2. Implement the function following the pattern in `log.rs`
+2. Implement the function following the pattern in `print.rs`
 3. Add it to `src/runtime/builtins/mod.rs`

 ### Extending the lexer: